 Configuring the Policy Enforcement Point

-The PEP must be configured using the AddPolicyEnforcementPoint
+The PEP must be configured using the AddPolicyEnforcementPoint extension method on EnforcerBuilder.
+This allows you to set the PolicyEnforcementPointOptions with the following properties:

-Name | Type | Description |
+| Name | Type | Description |

-Bias | PepBias | The PEP Bias is the outcome the PEP will return if the PDP cannot come to a dinfinitive conclusion (for example, if one or more attributes needed for evaluation were not available) or an obligation could not be satisfied.
+| Bias | PepBias | The PEP Bias is the outcome the PEP will return if the PDP cannot come to a dinfinitive conclusion (for example, if one or more attributes needed for evaluation were not available) or an obligation could not be satisfied.
 The application needs a definitive result to know whether it can proceed and so the PEP Bias is used to produce that result.
-The Bias has two possible values: Deny (default) and Permit . |
+The Bias has two possible values: Deny (default) and Permit. |

 PEP Configuration Example